moosetechnology/moosetechnology.github.io/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Authoring

+We are using the [Starlight](https://starlight.astro.build/components/steps/) with many components that can be used directly in markdown!
+Do not hesitate to use them.

 ## Authoring a blog post

 1. Create a new file under `src/content/blog`